Janne-Toykkala/Ala-Laurila-Matlab-helper-functions/README.md

 Ala-Laurila lab's Matlab helper functions and how to use them.
 Helper functions written by Johan Westö, documentation by Janne Töykkälä

 ## First things first
 Download Git and Ghostscript through the Aalto software centre.
-You need these to make this work.
+You need these to make the helper fuctions work.

+Then, download all the helper functions and save them to the same local directory (i.e. a folder on your computer, for example to something like \\home.org.aalto.fi\user\data\Documents\MATLAB)

 ## How to get *export_fig*
 The purpose of this publicly available Matlab code is to make Matlab save figures you have created in a consistent and correct format.
 Sadly, Matlab does not do this itself properly.

 Make a Git clone of the publicly available **export_fig** repository on GitHub.
-Save the clone to a local directory (i.e. a folder on your computer, for example to something like \\home.org.aalto.fi\user\data\Documents\MATLAB)
+Save the clone to a local directory, e.g. the same one that the .

 Download the helper function **setPaths.m** script from this current repository and open it on Matlab.
 **SetPaths** has two sections that include the comment *“MODIFY THIS!!!”*.